Department of Management

 Welcome to the Management Department at Tarleton State University!
 Our department is dedicated to providing a dynamic and inclusive learning environment that equips students with the skills and knowledge needed for leadership roles in various organizations.
 With a focus on excellence, innovation, and practical application, we prepare students to navigate the complexities of the business world and achieve their professional goals.
-The department offers six undergraduate degree programs:
+The department offers six undergraduate degree programs.
+Our traditional degree programs include:

 The BAAS and BSAS programs are designed for learners who have completed technical/occupational specializations from community colleges, technical schools, and military schools, among others, and qualify for admission.
 Additional information regarding these two programs is available on the Department Webpage.